Innominus/leptos_fluid/crates/motion/README.md

 ## `FluidElement` and wrappers

-Use wrappers for common tags:
+Use wrappers for common tags.
+These require the `wrappers` feature:

 - `FluidDiv`
 - `FluidSpan`
 - `FluidButton`

-Use `FluidElement` for custom tags:
+Use `FluidElement` for custom tags.
+This requires the `components` feature:

 ```rust
 use leptos::prelude::*;